jursonovicst/gradient/README.md

 Check, how many vertical bars you see.
 If your display supports 10-bit color depth, you should see 4 times more stripes in 10 bit gradients, than on the 8 bit gradients.
 Look closely, they may be only 3 pixel wide (the stripe borders are marked with white lines).

-# How I made this test sequence
+# How I made these sequences?

 Check the [prepareraw.sh](prepareraw.sh) script.